This site is for sale

 – Talmadge Bridge is closed until further notice.

 – The bridges onto Tybee Island, Wilmington Island, and Whitemarsh Island are not scheduled to close at this time.
-Any status changed will be included in future updates.
+Any status changes will be included in future updates.

-– Savannah/Hilton Head International Airport has several flights have been
+– Savannah/Hilton Head International Airport has several flights that have been

 – Passengers should carry a copy of their travel itinerary for movement in the evacuation zones.

 – Airport shops and restaurants may be closed even when flights are operating.